GoogleCloudPlatform/python-docs-samples/cloud-sql/mysql/sqlalchemy/README.md

-# Connecting to Cloud SQL - Postgres
+# Connecting to Cloud SQL - mysql

 This demo application can be used to connect to Cloud SQL in two different ways: